Moin-ul-Mulk: Death

+During a hunt, he died under mysterious circumstances.
 Moin-ul-Mulk died on 3 November 1753 after being thrown from his horse.
 Durrani's three-year-old son, Mahmud Khan, succeeded as the Afghan governor of Lahore and Multan, with Moin-ul-Mulk's two-year-old son, Muhammad Amin Khan, as his deputy.
 In reality power was exercised through Moin-ul-Mulk's widow Mughlani Begum.
 After his death, the Punjab hastened into turmoil as competing groups vied for political supremacy in Lahore, Multan and Delhi.
+His property, including slaves, fell into the possession of his widow Mughlani Begum.